apoorvaron/Codeigniter-CRUD/readme.rst

 ###################

 -   Php is Installed
--   xampp or mamp is Downloaded
+-   xampp or mamp and Composer is Downloaded
 -   Run xampp or mamp servers
 -   Download Zip & unzip it
 -   rename folder to ("codeigniter-CRUD")